 As a deeply religious state, the Pakistani government claims it is mostly focused on censoring secular views and satire of Islam.
 Sometimes, however, the reason for a ban or limitation on the internet is actually more likely to be political.

-A report by the PTA to the Pakistani Supreme Court shows that a list of 400,000 additional links were handed over to ISPs (Internet Service Providers) for censorship.
+A report by the PTA to the Pakistani Supreme Court shows that a list of 400,000 additional links was handed over to ISPs (Internet Service Providers) for censorship.
 However, the PTA has been unable to completely censor these links, because of the expense involved for the ISPs.

 Similarly, attempting to access the website of the French satirical magazine Charlie Hebdo from inside Pakistan results in a redirection to a message reading: “Surf Safely!
 The website is not accessible.
 The site you are trying to access contains content that is prohibited for viewership within Pakistan as per the law.”

-One of the more high-profile cases of internet censorship in Pakistan was the blocking of YouTube in response to the posting of the anti-Islamic video “The Innocence of Muslims”.
+One of the more high-profile cases of internet censorship in Pakistan was the blocking of YouTube in response to the posting of the anti-Islamic video “The Innocence of Muslims.”

 In January 2016, a localized version of the YouTube platform, YouTube PK, became available.
-The Pakistani government only agreed to the use of the localized platform when Google agreed to allow takedown requests, through a direct channel, to remove any “objectionable content”.
+The Pakistani government only agreed to the use of the localized platform when Google agreed to allow takedown requests, through a direct channel, to remove any “objectionable content.”

-Of the 80,000 internet pages currently censored by the PTA and Pakistani ISPs, around 25% of them are blocked in Pakistan because they are critical of Islam or offend “Islamic mortality”.
+Of the 80,000 internet pages currently censored by the PTA and Pakistani ISPs, around 25% of them are blocked in Pakistan because they are critical of Islam or offend “Islamic morality.”
 In a high-profile case, anti-terrorism courts handed down a thirteen-year prison sentence to Rizwan and Saqlain Haider for sharing “hateful messages against the companions of the Prophet Mohammed” on Facebook.

 Social media platforms

 All major Pakistani fixed-line and mobile service providers put the restriction in place at the requests of the PTA, and they restored access when the protests abated.
-This means that, at the time of the blocks, citizens’ freedom of expression was limited.
+This means that, at the time of the blocks, citizens’ freedom of expression was severely limited.